Bernie Sanders Slams Tyson Foods Owner Who Made $600M During Pandemic While 11K Of His Employees Got COVID-19

 “Around this time, Defendant Tom Hart, the Plant Manager of the Waterloo Facility, organized a cash buy-in, winner-take-all betting pool for supervisors and managers to wager how many employees would test positive for COVID-19,” the suit claimed.

-The new lawsuit claims that the local sheriff, Tony Thompson, met with health officials back in April and was shaken by conditions within the building, where workers were together in tight spaces and few had face coverings.
+The new lawsuit claims that the local sheriff, Tony Thompson, met with health officials in April and was shaken by conditions within the building, where workers were together in tight spaces and few had face coverings.
 The lawsuit claim that Thompson tried to convince Tyson Foods to close the plant, but it would not.

-Sanders slammed the company in a tweet this week, calling out the John H. Tyson for significantly boosting his own net worth while having employees work in such conditions.
+Sanders slammed the company in a tweet this week, calling out John H. Tyson for significantly boosting his own net worth while having employees work in such conditions.

 “While the owner of Tyson Foods became $600 million richer during the pandemic, 11,000 of his workers got COVID-19 because they were forced back to work in unsafe and unhealthy plants as managers placed bets on how many would get sick,” he tweeted.
 “We must end this disgusting corporate greed.”

 Other have taken the company’s billionaire owner to task as well.
-The website Resilience, a program of the non-profit Post Carbon Institute, focused in on Tyson in a report on those who have drastically increased their wealth during the pandemic.
+The website Resilience, a program of the nonprofit Post Carbon Institute, focused in on Tyson in a report on those who have drastically increased their wealth during the pandemic.

 Sanders has been focused on pushing for relief for average Americans hit hard by the coronavirus crisis and has spoken out against the wealth disparities that have grown during that time.
-As Newsweek noted, a study from Institute for Policy Studies in conjunction with Bargaining for the Common Good and United for Respect found that the United States has 33 new billionaires since March, and that the combined wealth of the 647 billionaires in the country increased by almost $900 billion since that time.
+As Newsweek noted, a study from the Institute for Policy Studies in conjunction with Bargaining for the Common Good and United for Respect found that the United States has 33 new billionaires since March, and that the combined wealth of the 647 billionaires in the country increased by almost $900 billion since that time.